 - Ensure the attendance of a child, of compulsory school attendance age, as required by law. - Notify school personnel the child's teacher, the school front office or by the absence icon on the website of their child's absence prior to the end of the school day of the absence, if possible, and provide written notification within 48 hours of the child's return to school.
 Otherwise, the absence will be unexcused.
-We request that you contact the school as early in the day as possible to report the student's absence. - Documentation of illness from a physician or public health unit within 48 hours.
-The maximum number of days that a student may be absent without acceptable documentation justifying the absence is three. - Notify the school of any change of address, phone numbers, and emergency contact numbers. - Notify school personnel if the family is moving out of town or out of the school's attendance boundary. - Be aware of school district calendar and coordinate trips, vacations, and personal business to support attendance on school days. - Notify the school and request a copy of the Hospital/Homebound referral packet if a student is expected to miss at least 15 consecutive school days due to illness, medical condition, or social/emotional reasons, or may miss excessive days intermittently throughout the school year for the same reasons.
+We request that you contact the school as early in the day as possible to report the student's absence.
+Please use the "Report a Student Absence" link on our school website to report a student absence. - Documentation of illness from a physician or public health unit within 48 hours.
+The maximum number of days that a student may be absent without acceptable documentation justifying the absence is three. - Notify the school of any change of address, phone numbers, and emergency contact numbers. - Notify school personnel if the family is moving out of town or out of the school's attendance boundary. - Be aware of the school district calendar and coordinate trips, vacations, and personal business to support attendance on school days. - Notify the school and request a copy of the Hospital/Homebound referral packet if a student is expected to miss at least 15 consecutive school days due to illness, medical condition, or social/emotional reasons, or may miss excessive days intermittently throughout the school year for the same reasons.